ereneedolan/Weather-Dashboard/README.md

 ## Tests

-Go the extra mile and write tests for your application.
-Then pr
+No tests needed for this application